code-tom-code/FPGAGPUTesting/CPUDrivenGPUTest3/CPUDrivenGPUTest3.srcs/README.md

-# CPUDrivenGPUTest2 Hardware
+# CPUDrivenGPUTest3 Hardware

-### Packet Processor (PKT)
+### Network Protocol Packet Processor (NETPKT)

-The Packet Processor is responsible for communicating with the 1Mbit/s serial UART and reading packets off the wire, as well as sending return packets back out to the CPU.
-It also validates the packets (magic header byte + packet checksum validation) and discards invalid packets.
-Due to having to interface with the serial UART, the Packet Processor unit runs on a different clock domain (250.0MHz) than the rest of the GPU.
+The network protocol packet processor is responsible for managing the custom reliable UDP network session protocol.
+It runs the session state machine and handles packet ACK's and resends, and unpacks packets from packet batches to be delivered to the FIFO of incoming commands for the [Command Processor](#Command-Processor-CMD) to consume.

+### Ethernet Controller (ETH)

+The Ethernet Controller handles the lower level layers of network packet processing.
+It automatically computes Ethernet CRC32's, IPv4 checksums, and UDP checksums and will also discard packets that are not addressed to the local MAC or IPv4 address.
+It will also drop UDP packets that do not begin with the proper magic header byte.
+It also automatically handles ARP announcements and handles ARP request replies.

 ### Command Processor (CMD)

 The Command Processor is the brain of the GPU.
 It runs in one of two modes - either in "single packet" mode processing one packet at a time from the [Packet Processor](#Packet-Processor-PKT), or in "command list" mode executing a command list out of DRAM.
-The Command Processor is also responsible for managing every other GPU system through state-setting commands, draw commands, and barriers.
+The Command Processor is also responsible for managing every other GPU system through state-setting commands (via [State Blocks](State-Blocks-STATE) ), draw commands, and barriers.
 The Command Processor additionally monitors the GPU systems for "idle" signals and can wait for one or more of these idle signals before proceeding.

+### State Blocks (STATE)

+State Blocks store a small, system-specific amount of GPU state that is versioned with a draw call ID so that the different parts of the GPU pipeline can all operate efficiently in parallel.
+The [Command Processor](#Command-Processor-CMD) is responsible for programming the State Block for each system that needs to have its GPU state change at runtime.

 ### Memory Controller (MEM)